Swan (manga): Publication

 The series was published as full volumes by Shueisha throughout the late 1970s and early 80s under their Margaret Comics imprint.
 It was published up to volume 15 in English by CMX Comics before the imprint closed its doors.

 Volume list

 Reception

 Julie Rosato described Swan as "a rich narrative which describes classic shoujo".
-Erin Finnegan regards it as "a classic title that belongs on everyone’s “Must Read” list", feeling that it will certainly appeal to young girls, but also to male readers due to Swan being "so girly it goes all the way around the circle from feminine to masculine again".
-Shaenon Garrity notes the "punishing training" focus is reminiscent of Shonen Jump series, and recommends its art sequences for aspiring comic artists to study.
-As for February 2011, the manga had over 20 million copies in circulation.
+Erin Finnegan regards it as "a classic title that belongs on everyone's 'Must Read' list", feeling that it will certainly appeal to young girls, but also to male readers due to Swan being "so girly it goes all the way around the circle from feminine to masculine again".
+The Swan has getting high reputation and evaluation.
+The total sales of this manga series is over 20 million copies.